niyanthgri/LLM-MySQL/README.md

 <img width="1868" alt="Screen Shot 2023-08-28 at 5 26 22 PM" src="https://github.com/niyanthgri/LLM-MySQL/assets/140157007/755ca233-87bf-4beb-83a2-78d9dc1ac758">

+Some examples of queries that are working:
+> get the memory slots from product specification of the least sold product in year 2021.
+Limit to 50 words.
+> Tell me transaction_id 8Y3CLHVW0Z details.
+Limit to 50 words.
+> what is the unit price of prod_id z0888728?
+Limit to 50 words.
+> Find out the most sold product in year 2022.
+Limit to 50 words.

+We are mentioning, ```Limit to 50 words.``` as the system gives an error in regards with exceeding tokens, if this is not provided.

+## Requirements.txt

+The code to download the packages from the txt file:
+> pip install -r requirements1.txt
+or
+> pip3 install -r requirements1.txt

 Similarly, the user may provide basic queries and get the LLM to answer the basic queries.
 I hope this has been helpful to you.